 Beat In Egg Yolks

-- While the milk is cooling, beat the egg yolks until they are a pale yellow.
-You can use your mixer if you want for this step but it is not necessary.
+- While the milk is cooling, whisk the egg yolks until they are a pale yellow.
+You can use your mixer if you want for this step, but it is not necessary.

-- Cook the mixture, stirring frequently to avoid curdling, for about 5-7 minutes, or until the mixture starts to become thick.
+- Cook the mixture, frequently stirring to avoid curdling, for about 5-7 minutes or until the mixture becomes thick.

 Filter Out Extra Spices

-- Remove from heat and pass through a sieve to remove cinnamon sticks and cloves.
+- Remove from heat and pass through a sieve to discard cinnamon sticks and cloves.

 - Add rum or brandy, and mix well.

-Note: The Rompope will taste best if you let the flavors combine, by storing it in the fridge for 2 weeks.
-But, you can use it serve it away too!
+Note: The Rompope will taste best if you let it season the flavors by storing it in a sealed container or bottle for a few hours.

 What To Serve With Rompope